rancher/docs/content/rancher/v2.6/en/pipelines/_index.md

   - /rancher/v2.6/en/k8s-in-rancher/pipelines
 ---

 > As of Rancher v2.5, Git-based deployment pipelines are now recommended to be handled with Rancher Continuous Delivery powered by [Fleet,]({{<baseurl>}}/rancher/v2.6/en/deploy-across-clusters/fleet) available in Cluster Explorer.
-Pipelines will receive limited to no security updates, and should be used only if migrating to Fleet is not feasible.
+Pipelines will receive only critical CVE fixes.
+They should be used only if migrating to Fleet is not feasible.

 Rancher's pipeline provides a simple CI/CD experience.
 Use it to automatically checkout code, run builds or scripts, publish Docker images or catalog applications, and deploy the updated software to users.